RadicalZephyr/radicalzephyr.github.io/source/_posts/2015-08-01-using-datomic-pro-and-building-with-boot.md

 control, and those secrets need to __*not*__ be present in source control.

-So that works.
+So [that](#first-working) works.
 But to develop a more elegant and secure solution, we're probably going to need a better understanding of just how Boot goes about loading dependencies.
-We could go and read the source.
-Or we could treat it as a black box and play with Boot until we have a better understanding of how it works.
+Now, we could go and read the source.
+Or we could treat Boot as a black box and play with it until we have a better understanding of how it works.
+I vote the latter.

-Let's start with the simplest thing that probably won't work.
+Let's start with the simplest thing that probably __won't__ work.
 What if we move the `:repositories` update into a separate `set-env!` like this:

 ```clojure build.boot